Image

-Greater sage-grouse and Gunnison sage-grouse are closely related species that live in the Sagebrush Sea, an ecoregion that blankets much of the interior west and supports hundreds of species of at-risk plants and animals.
+Greater sage-grouse and Gunnison sage-grouse are closely related species.
+They live in the Sagebrush Sea, an ecoregion that blankets much of the interior west and supports hundreds of species of at-risk plants and animals.

 Threats

-Habitat loss and fragmentation, climate change, invasive species, and poor management practices.
+Habitat loss and fragmentation, climate change, invasive species, energy development, unnatural fire and livestock grazing.

 Facts